 Touchless restrooms are not only preferred – rather they are demanded.

-Touchless restroom feedback systems like Flushcheck are a convenient and durable method of receiving feedback from customers via their cell phones, avoiding contact with potentially infected surfaces, water, towels, paper and screens.
+Touchless restroom feedback systems like Flushcheck are a convenient and durable method of receiving feedback from customers via their cell phones, avoiding contact with potentially infected surfaces, water, towels, bathroom doors, paper and screens.
 This touchless system eliminates screen contact, and it also reduces the cost of maintaining, or cleaning those devices.

 Contact with germs will decrease with the side benefit that the overall bathroom experience will be elevated and operating costs will decrease.

 Restroom managers can now improve maintenance and achieve cost savings by receiving feedback alerts directly from their customer’s phones.
 Signs within the restroom alert the user give a quick alert if something needs fixing.
 There’s no need to download an app – feedback can be sent effortlessly through QR code, website, phone call, or text message.